sahilchinoy/ucpd-crime/README.md

 # ucpd-crime

-Berkeley crime analysis (a universe away from [the original](http://berkeleycrime.org))
+UC Berkeley crime analysis (a universe away from [the original](http://berkeleycrime.org))

-The general idea is to analyze incident-level data from the Berkeley Police Department, accessed through the Socrata API and Berkeley's [Open Data Portal](https://data.cityofberkeley.info).
-This repository contains tools for fetching, parsing, and performing some basic geospatial analysis on that data, including hexagonal binning.
+This repository contains tools for parsing and visualizing daily report logs from 2010 to 2015.

 # Workflow

-The heart of this repository are the custom management commands.
-To get started from scratch, here are the commands you'd need to run:
+To get started from scratch, run `python manage.py load

 * `load_bins`, to import hexagonal bins from a shapefile (which I generated in QGIS)
 * `load_ucpd`, to load historical UCPD crime data